DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 The following deprecated APIs have been removed.

-* `TracerSettings.DebugEnabled`: Enable debug mode by setting the `DD_TRACE_DEBUG` environment variable to `1`
+* `TracerSettings.DebugEnabled` has been removed.
+Set the `DD_TRACE_DEBUG` environment variable to `1` to enable debug mode.
 * `Tags.ForceDrop` and `Tags.ForceKeep` have been removed.
 Use `Tags.ManualDrop` and `Tags.ManualKeep` respectively instead.
 * `SpanTypes` associated with automatic instrumentation spans, such as `MongoDb` and `Redis` have been removed.
-* `Tags` associated with automatic instrumentation spans, such as `AmqpCommand` and `CosmosDbContainer` have been removed.
+* `Tags` associated with automatic instrumentation spans, such as `AmqpCommand` and `CosmosDbContainer`, have been removed.
 * `Tracer.Create()` has been removed.
 Use `Tracer.Configure()` instead.
 * `TracerSettings.AdoNetExcludedTypes` has been removed.
-Use `TracerSettings.Integrations` to disable automatic instrumentation for ADO.NET integrations in the same way as other integrations.
+Use `TracerSettings.Integrations` to disable automatic instrumentation for ADO.NET integrations.
 * Various internal APIs that were not intended for public consumption have been removed.

 In addition, some settings have been marked obsolete: